Why Extra Focus on Career Exploration Is Necessary This Term

 Xello’s future readiness tools help students throughout their student journey, from year 7 to year 13, to create and modify multiple future plans.
 Xello Family will also make it easier for students to share their plans with their parents or guardians so that everyone is on the same page!

-After all the hurdles faced by careers leaders, educators and senior leaders over the last 18 months, there remains a great deal of pressure on everyone’s shoulders going into the new school year.
+After all the hurdles faced by careers leaders, educators and senior leaders over the last couple of years, there remains a great deal of pressure on everyone’s shoulders going into the new school year.
 The education sector is worried about the mental health of students after the pandemic, with many educators also struggling to manage their wellbeing.
 Getting students focused on their future in every class, not just a careers-specific class, is something educators should lean into.
 And Xello, which provides personalised future-readiness content and planning tools for students, can help educators get students re-engaged and excited about what’s ahead.